 - Protein: 12.9g

-Keywords: teriyaki tofu, teriyaki sauce, teriyaki tofu recipe
+Keywords: teriyaki tofu, baked tofu, teriyaki tofu recipe